 You’ll also notice that these are not converters, so make sure what you’re plugging matches a 220 voltage, or already has a built-in converter, like your phone charger.

 Super similar to the HAOZI converter-and-adapter above, this version has more USB slots, but still has the same “slide out prongs” when it comes to adapters, so it’ll fit multiple countries you might encounter on your ILP semester.
 We love the USB slots!

-This one is a bit bulkier than the other options but essentially offers the same features.
+This one is a bit bulkier than the other options but essentially offers the same features (but we'd pass on this one if you are really trying to slim down your suitcase).
 You can turn on the adapter AND converter mode, or just use it as an adapter if you’d like.
 Like the other models, there are slide-out prongs that will fit most plugs you’ll run into on your travels.

 Shop Target, Walmart, REI, etc

 We have had lots of volunteers say they got a pack of adapters or a converter-and-adapter combo at a bunch of different stores like TJ Maxx, Walmart, Target, REI and other stores.
 Some volunteers said they were able to find some for cheap in-country which came in handy after a few adapters were misplaced halfway through their semester.

 Things To Keep In Mind